pierluigisozio/full-stack-to-do-list/ReadMe.md

 ### Key Features
 - **Simple Todo List** functionality.
 - Two backend implementations (Node.js/Express and Python/Django).
-- **Non-responsive design**: The focus was on learning the frameworks without spending too much time on CSS.
-However, effort was made to keep the design aesthetically pleasing.

 ## Setup and Running the Project